HugoMatilla/JavaScriptTheGoodParts-Summary/README.md

 The report will also include a list of all of the member names that were used.

+# JSON
+## JSON syntax
+JSON has six kinds of values: `objects`, `arrays`, `strings`, `numbers`, `booleans` (`true` and `false`), and the special value `null`.

+Whitespace (spaces, tabs, carriage returns, and newline characters) may be inserted before or after any value.

+A JSON object is an unordered container of name/value pairs.

+A name can be any string.

+A value can be any JSON value, including arrays and objects.

+JSON objects can be nested to any depth

+The JSON array is an ordered sequence of values.

+A value can be any JSON value, including `arrays` and `objects`.

+![alt text][json-value]

+![alt text][json-object]

+![alt text][json-array]

+A JSON string is wrapped in double quotes.

+The `\` character is used for escapement.

+JSON allows the `/` character to be escaped so that JSON can be embedded in HTML `<script>` tags.

+HTML does not allow the sequence `</` except to start the `</script>` tag.

+JSON allows `<\/`, which produces the same result but does not confuse HTML.

+JSON numbers are like JavaScript numbers.

+A leading zero is not allowed.

+A number can be an integer, real, or scientific.

+![alt text][json-string]

+![alt text][json-number]

+## Using JSON Securely
+Use the `JSON.parse`

 [block]: http://cdn.oreilly.com/excerpts/9780596517748/web/jsgp_ad02.png
 [break]: http://cdn.oreilly.com/excerpts/9780596517748/web/jsgp_ad03.png
 [case]: http://cdn.oreilly.com/excerpts/9780596517748/web/jsgp_ad04.png